 Food systems – from production and all along the supply chain including handling, processing, storage, transportation, marketing, retailing and consumer behaviour – offer many opportunities for improving diets and nutrition.
 Some may have the primary purpose of enhancing nutrition, while others may affect nutrition even though this may not be their primary objective.
 As interventions in isolation may have limited impacts within such a complex system, interventions that consider food systems as a whole are more likely to succeed.
 Considering the entire food system provides a framework to determine, design and implement interventions to improve nutrition.

 Both traditional and modern supply chains offer risks and opportunities for achieving better nutrition.
 Traditional supply chains are the primary channel through which most low-income consumers purchase food.
-Enhancing the efficiency of traditional food value chains can enable better nutritional outcomes by improving the access of low-income consumers to safe, nutrient-rich foods, such as animal-sourced foods, legumes, certain vegetables and fruits .
+Enhancing the efficiency of traditional food value chains and reducing gender inequalities in access to resources along the agro-food value chain can enable better nutritional outcomes by improving the access of low-income consumers to safe, nutrient-rich foods, such as animal-sourced foods, legumes, certain vegetables and fruits .

 Modern supply chains are important for preserving the nutritional content of food and increase the year-round availability and affordability of a diverse range of foods.
 Modern food processing and retailing facilitates increased availability and access to animal source foods, fruits and vegetables, increased access to cold chain storage, prompted establishing food safety standards and enabled fortification to address specific micronutrient deficiencies.
 However, they have also increased the availability of highly processed foods of minimal nutritional value which have contributed to obesity and diet-related NCDs.